ros-controls/roadmap/design_drafts/async_controller.md

 To avoid this, we can create intermediate Interfaces, stored in the AsyncControllerWrapper, that act as a bridge between the wrapped controller and the real State and Command Interfaces.
 This bridge should allow thread safe data storage, and non blocking operations on the ros_control thread.
 Some containers for this purpose exist in: https://github.com/ros-controls/realtime_tools/tree/ros2_devel/include/realtime_tools

 These interfaces should be created on the assign_interfaces method, and removed on the release_interfaces method.
-But at the moment those methods are not virtual.
+But at the moment those methods are not virtual, that will need to change.
-I’ll assume they will be changed to virtual, but if that cannot be done for ABI compatibility issues, the same could be done in the on_activate and on_deactivate, although it might be less correct.

 Sample implementation (not tested), we create our own State and Command interfaces, and assign them to the wrapped controller.